DevExpress-Examples/asp-net-mvc-upload-control-upload-multiple-files/Readme.md

         return null;
     }
     ```
 7. In the `FilesUploadComplete` event handler, save the uploaded files on the server.
-Write names of uploaded files and their URLs in a string.
+Write names of uploaded files and their URLs to a string.
 Assign this string to the [CallbackData](https://docs.devexpress.com/AspNet/DevExpress.Web.FilesUploadCompleteEventArgs.CallbackData) event argument to pass the string to the client:

     ```cs
     public void UploadControl_FilesUploadComplete(object sender, FilesUploadCompleteEventArgs e) {